XiaoxiaoSun0321/xiaoxiaosun0321.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Biomedical Engineering, Columbia University, 2024 (expected)
+* Ph.D. in Biomedical Engineering, Columbia University, TBD
 * M.S. in Biomedical Engineering, Columbia University, 2021
 * B.A. in Mathematics and Economics (dual degree), Baruch College, City University of New York, 2018